 Students are assigned theory study and a minimum number of practical experiences.
 Theory is evaluated after each unit of study.
 Practical assignments are evaluated as completed and counted toward course completion ONLY when rated as satisfactory or better.
 Practical skills are evaluated according to text procedures and performance standards established by the state licensing agency and set forth in the Practical Skills Evaluation Criteria.
-Students must maintain a theory grade average
+Students must maintain a theory grade average of 70% and pass a FINAL written and practical exam prior to graduation.
+Students must make up failed or missed tests and incomplete assignments.
+Numerical grades are considered according to the following scale:

-Milan Institute NAIL TECHNOLOGY - NEVADA
+Section E NAIL TECHNOLOGY - NEVADA